kyma-project/test-infra/development/gcp/cloud-functions/rotateserviceaccount/README.md

 ## Overview

-This cloud function creates new key for a GCP service account and updates the requesting Secret data.
-The function is triggered by a Secret Manager Pub/Sub message.
+This cloud function creates new key for a GCP service account and updates the requesting secret data.
+The function is triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.

 1. Secret in Secret mnager senda a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
 2. The Cloud Function is started.